 Deep cleansing goes beyond the traditional classic facial as it focuses more on exfoliation, thereby being a catalyst for deep cleansing.
-The facial expects you to steam your face to open up the pores, then there is an extraction of clogged pores, blackheads, and whiteheads.
-Afterwards, a healing mask or pore cleansing treatment is applied to improve the dermis and epidermis layers of the skin.
+The facial expects you to steam your face to open up the pores, and then there is an extraction of clogged pores, blackheads, and whiteheads.
+Afterward, a healing mask or pore cleansing treatment is applied to improve the dermis and epidermis layers of the skin.

 A deep cleansing facial can clean your face better than other treatments.
 Since it focuses on exfoliation, it removes dead skin cells and encourages new and brighter skin to appear.
 After this facial, you will find your skin smooth and radiant.

 22. Aromatherapy Facial

 The aromatherapy facial is quite relaxing.
 It starts with a basic steaming and cleansing and then uses a concoction of essential oils to massage the areas.

 The therapeutic essential oil relieves the stress from your body, making you feel calm and relaxed.
 It suits all skin types as aromatherapy nourishes the skin with rich antioxidants.
 After the facial, you will feel your skin to be energized, replenished, and refreshed.

 One of the supreme facials, the diamond file, is a medical-grade tool made of stainless steel, which has actual diamonds crushed that exfoliate the skin.
 It might sound like rubbing sandpaper on your skin, but in fact, it is a highly controlled treatment with an adjustable intensity over the skin.

 The diamond file facial is beneficial for shrinking large pores, skin discoloration, firming the skin around the mouth and eyes, and fading away dark spots and acne scars.

 Recommended for: All skin types, including rosacea, eczema, psoriasis but not active acne

 24. Firming and Contouring Facial